 3. Esters

 Esters, sometimes used as base oils or added to mineral oils, provide exceptional lubrication, especially in high-stress environments.
 Esters adhere to metal surfaces and reduce friction more effectively than mineral oils.
-The addition of esters increases the overall cost of the cutting oil but offers significant benefits such as reduced oxidation and lower smoke generation.
+The addition of esters increases the overall cost of the cutting oils, but offers significant benefits such as improved parts finish, reduced oxidation rates, and lower smoke generation.

 Read more about base oils: Base Oils Decoded: Navigating the World of Mineral-Based Lubricants